annotation/text-fabric/docs/Api/App.md

             These features will load automatically, no explicit loading is necessary.

+        ???+ hint "values from other nodes"
+            Suppose you want to display a value from a related node, e.g. a `gloss` that is available on `lex` nodes but not on `word` nodes, and you want to show it on the word nodes.
+            Then you may specifiy `lex:gloss`, meaning that Text-Fabric will look up a `lex` node from the current node (by means of `L.u(w, otype='lex')`, and if it finds one, it will read the `gloss` feature from it.

     ??? info "full=False"
         For pretty displays: indicates that the whole object should be displayed, even if it is big.